saeyanyun/saeyanyun.github.io/index.md

 ## Research Interests
 1. Applying machine learning techniques and Bayesian methods to overcome the limitations of traditional meta-analysis (ongoing dissertation project).
-2. Developing a unified model for detecting bias in the measurement context.
+2. Developing advanced models for detecting bias in the measurement context.
 3. Collaborating with applied researchers to understand students' behaviors in an online learning setting ([Augmented Reality](http://https://link.springer.com/article/10.1007/s11423-024-10385-7) and [Digital Distraction](https://scholarworks.bgsu.edu/engineering_pub/2/)).

 ---